 5. The relationship has become toxic

 When partners do not support each other in any situation, are in constant conflict, and jealousy, competition, and dishonesty creep in, the relationship has become toxic.
-If this is the case in your relationship, it can take a toll on your physical health and emotional health, and thus, you should walk away from the relationship.
+If this is the case in your relationship, it can take a toll on your physical health and emotional health, and thus, you should split up and walk away from the relationship.

 6. They have cheated